Chawiwat Pramoj: Life

+Ok cites research stating Thailand’s phiphat orchestra was originally called phinphat, indicating Khmer origins.
+He adds that a likeness to today’s pin peat is depicted in King Ang Chan’s 16th century paintings on Angkor Wat, 300 years before Norodom was crowned.
+This, he says, illustrates an issue in the “Thai nationalist psyche, a myth of pure Thainess that cannot exist alongside a sovereign Khmer polity.”
+He further added that nationalist ideology drove this intentional fabrication to “project a ‘Thainess’ back into time immemorial,” a quote by Peter Vail made 11 years before Ok addressed Kukrit's claim.

-Contemporary accounts attest that, throughout the reign of King Norodom of Cambodia (r.
+Eight years after King Norodom's death, in 1912, George Groslier (who was 17 when King Norodom died) wrote that, throughout the reign of King Norodom of Cambodia (r.
 1860–1904), the Cambodian royal dance troupe was overwhelmingly constituted by Siamese performers, numbering approximately 500 dancers and instructors.
-At the time of Norodom’s demise, or during the reign of Sisowath, more than 300 Siamese dancers remained resident within the Royal Palace at Phnom Penh.
-Of particular note, the supervision and codification of the troupe’s ceremonial protocols were entrusted solely to a single Siamese woman.
+Groslier further wrote that at the time of Norodom’s demise, more than 300 Siamese dancers remained resident within the Royal Palace at Phnom Penh.
+Groslier wrote his 1912 book with "very little actual contact with the palace dancers."
+Two-thirds of Norodom's troupe departed when Sisowath was crowned in 1904, with only the youngest remaining.
+Several of the departed dancers who had been part of Norodom's palace, most of whom were believed to be Siamese by Groslier's account, ended up in prison after being "immediately seized for debts by the Cambodian prison."

-Ampha's Siamese Royal Troupe, which was brought to Cambodia by Chawiwat Pramoj after she fled to Cambodia due to the conflict between the Siamese Grand Palace and Front Palace during the reign of King Rama V.

-Chawiwat returned to Siam in 1910 during the reign of King Rama VI.
+According to Kukrit Pramoj's account, Chawiwat returned to Siam in 1910 during the reign of King Rama VI.
 She was ordained as a nun and lived a peaceful life until her death around 1934–1936 at the age of about 80.

-Her descendant, Kukrit Pramoj, claimed in his book Khrong Kradook Nai Thu (โครงกระดูกในตู้, lit.
-'Skeleton in the Closet') that His Majesty King Norodom of Cambodia had made Chawiwat his royal consort and they had a son, Prince Norodom Pankuli (นโรดม พานคุลี).
+Kukrit Pramoj wrote that His Majesty King Norodom of Cambodia had made Chawiwat his royal consort and they had a son, Prince Norodom Pankuli (นโรดม พานคุลี).
 Therefore, there was a mention of "Skeleton in the Closet" that the information about Chawiwat was incorrect, by giving information that Chawiwat was not married to King Norodom Borommatheva Avatar and had nothing to do with the Front Palace crisis.
 In fact, Chawiwat had married 5 common Cambodian people and had only one son, Nood or Nus, who was born to Chawiwat's 4th consort Srean Thibodi (Pal) – the governor of Ralapuey (ระลาเปือย), who was of Chinese descent.